 Burtrum is a tiny city located in the state of Minnesota.
 With a population of 123 people and just one neighborhood, Burtrum is the 519th largest community in Minnesota.
-Burtrum has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Burtrum was built prior to World War II, making it one of the older and more historic cities in the country.

 Burtrum is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Burtrum is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Burtrum who work in sales jobs (30.95%), office and administrative support (23.81%), and management occupations (9.52%).

-A relatively large number of people in Burtrum telecommute to their jobs.
-Overall, about 19.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.05% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Burtrum’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Burtrum’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Burtrum is worth considering.